salt satyagraha

 • Beginning on March 12, 1930, Gandhi and his followers marched 240 miles from Sabarmati Ashram to Dandi on the Arabian Sea coast to produce salt illegally.

-• This symbolic act of civil disobedience united Indians in the fight for independence, highlighting the exploitative British monopoly on salt.
+• This symbolic act of civil disobedience united Indians in the fight for independence and highlighted the exploitative British monopoly on salt.

 • The Satyagraha sparked a nationwide movement, strengthening the momentum toward India’s freedom.